FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 al*.[@murphyPhotoinactivationPhotosystemII2017] who found a lower cost of growth, due to decreased photoinactivation of PSII under red, compared to blue, wavebands (Figure
-<a href="#fig:BluevsRedPurFitsPlots">9</a>G,H).
+<a href="#fig:BluevsRedPurFitsPlots">9</a>G and H).
 Interestingly, this protective
 effect of red light disappears for MIT9313 growing under 2.5 µM O~2~, possibly because photoinactivation is strongly suppressed under this low [O~2~] (Figure <a href="#fig:BluevsRedPurFitsPlots">9</a>I).
 For distinct fits for different photoperiod fits refer to Figure
-<a href="#fig:PhotoperiodPurFitsPlots">16</a> G,H and I.
+<a href="#fig:PhotoperiodPurFitsPlots">16</a> G-I.

 \newpage

 ![Figure 9: **Chlorophyll specific growth rate (d^-1^) vs. cumulative diel Photosynthetic Usable Radiation (PUR, µmol photons m^-2^ d^-1^).** Rows separate data from levels of imposed dissolved O~2~ concentrations as 250 µM, 25 µM and 2.5 µM.
-Columns separate data from strains; MED4 (A,B,C), SS120 (D,E,F) and MIT9313 (G,H,I).
+Columns separate data from strains; MED4 (A-C), SS120 (D-F) and MIT9313 (G-I).
 Shapes show the imposed photoperiod (h); 4 h (solid square),  8 h (solid diamond), 12 h (solid circle), 16 h (solid upright triangle).
 Symbol colours show the spectral waveband for growth; 660 nm (red symbols), and 450 nm (blue symbols).
 Large symbols show mean of growth rate from logistic curve fits; small symbols show values from replicates, if any.
 Harrison and Platt [@harrisonPhotosynthesisirradianceRelationshipsPolar1986] 4 parameter model fit to 660 nm (red lines) or 450 nm (blue lines) growth data for each combination of strain and dissolved oxygen shown with solid lines (red significantly different from blue, *P* value < 0.05) or dashed lines (red not significantly different from blue, *P* value > 0.05) tested using one-way ANOVA comparisons of fits.](../Output/Figures/BluevsRedPurFitsPlots.png)

 \newpage